DataVisHub/gojs-course/lessons/lesson-05-palette-drag-n-drop.md

   );
 ```

-We won't dive into the code above since, such it was explained during a node templates lesson.
+We won't dive into the code above, since it was explained during the node templates lesson.
-The main difference here is that we now bind only to a `gender` property to change an image, not the whole data of the object.
+The main difference here is that we now bind only to a `gender` property to change the image, not the whole data of the object.
-Now we need to assign this template to the `nodeTemplateMap` of the palette.
-Similarly to what we've done during the lesson on the diagram instance.
+Now we need to assign this template to the `nodeTemplateMap` of the palette - similarly to what we did in the lesson on the diagram instance.

 ```typescript
 //pallete.ts